 Pavakka Theeyal – is an amazing dish prepared with Bitter Gourd/ Pavakka in a spicy, roasted Coconut and Tamarind gravy.
 Theeyal is a classic dish in Kerala and is made with most of the vegetables like Pearl Onion, Pavakka, Brinjal, Yam, Padavalanga (Snake Gourd) etc. and is even made with Prawns.
 In some places, it is included in traditional sadhya, a great vegetarian spread with a variety of dishes like Parippu curry, Avial, Sambar, Kalan, Olan, Pulissery, Vellarikka Pachadi, Kichadi, Erissery, Inji Curry, Thoran, Koottu curry, Papad, Mango Pickle, Crisps, Payasam, Pradhaman etc.

-This whole week, I was enjoying my Mom’s Pavakka dishes.
+This whole week, I was enjoying my Mom’s Pavakka dishes and traditional dishes like Meatball curry and Veppilakkatti.
 It was like Pavakka festival here.
 She came with fresh white Kerala Pavakka/ Bitter Gourd, and we divided the lot to make Pavakka TheeyaL, Pavakka thoran, Pavakka Fry, Pachadi and pickle.
 Jibu loves all Pavakka dishes – especially Pavakka Thoran and Pavakka Theeyal.
 My home was filled with the tempting aroma of roasted spices and coconut after making Pavakka Theeyal and mom’s special touch made it even more delicious!

 Pavakka / Bitter Gourd has multiple health benefits.
 It has many vitamins and minerals essential for a healthy diet, controls Blood Sugar and improves immunity.
 I tried to make my kids eat this wonder vegetable, but they were not very keen because of its bitter taste.
 Tried to tempt them with the rich brown gravy of Pavakka Theeyal, but they refused to budge.
 The only thing that interested them was the crispy Pavakka fry with plenty of fried onions and coconut strips.
 Well, I can only hope their taste buds improve to match my enthusiasm.!